invincibleAditya303/authencation_porject/frontend/README.md

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open (https://authencation-porject.vercel.app) to view it in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+## Usage

+1. Register with an email and password.
+2. Login to set an authentication session.
+3. Access protected pages.
+4. Logout to clear the session cookie.

 ### `npm test`